epccs/Gravimetric/Manager/manager/PointToMultiPoint.md

 Connect with picocom again.

 ```
-picocom -b 38400 /dev/ttyUSB0
+picocom -b 38400 /dev/ttyAMA0
 ```

-This will toggle RTS on the RPUpi shield and the manager will send 0x32 on the DTR pair.
-The RPUpi shield should blink slow to indicate a lockout, while the shield with address '2' blinks fast to indicate bootloader mode.
-The lockout timeout LOCKOUT_DELAY can be adjusted in firmware.
+Opening the serial port will toggle the RTS from the host, and the manager will see it and send 0x32 on the side channel (DTR pair).
+The manager(s) that do not have that address should blink there LED slow to indicate lockout, while the manager with address '2' blinks fast to indicate bootloader mode.
+Adjust the lockout timeout LOCKOUT_DELAY with the source firmware.

-## Cmd 3 from a Raspberry Pi set the bootload address
+## Cmd 3 from a Raspberry Pi set the address sent when RTS toggles

-__Note__: this valuse is not saved in eeprom so a power loss will set it back to '0'.
+__Note__: this valuse is not saved in eeprom so a power loss will set it back to default ('0').

 I2C1 can be used by the host to set the local bootload address that it will send when a host connects to it.
 When DTR/RTS toggles send ('2' is 0x32 is 50).